pret/pokecrystal/docs/bugs_and_glitches.md

  	ret
 ```

-You can also delete the now-unused `BrokenPlaceFarString` routine.
+You can also delete the now-unused `BrokenPlaceFarString` routine in the same file.

 ## Internal engine routines